Menu

 On 25 February 2021, we invited one of our local GPs to talk about COVID-19 vaccines to dispel the myths surrounding the vaccines and encourage people who were reluctant to receive it, especially within the Black community.

-Our next event is on 7 March 2021 which will be a presentation on sickle cell disease led by a specialist.
+On 7 March 2021 we had a presentation on sickle cell disease led by a specialist.

 Archdeaconries